cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nchs-mortality.md

 There is a lag in time between when the death occurred and when the death certificate is completed, submitted to NCHS, and processed for reporting purposes.
-The death counts for earlier weeks are continually revised and may increase or decrease as new and updated death certificate data are received from the states by NCHS.
+The death counts for recent weeks are continually revised and may increase or decrease as new and updated death certificate data are received from the states by NCHS.
 This delay can range from 1 to 8 weeks or even more.
 Some states report deaths on a daily basis, while other states report deaths weekly